AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 ## Custom Events in NodeJS

 Outside of the browser Javascript lives in the world of NodeJS.
-In node there is a built-in events library that allows us to create custom event which is heavily used in many of the libraries you know and love.
+In node, there is a built-in events library that allows us to create custom events which is heavily used in many of the libraries you know and love.
 See the example below...

 ```js
 //Bring in the events library